aleor/shopbite-ecommerce-marketplace/README.md

 ## Overview

-This eCommerce marketplace app for the Indonesian market, offering a robust set of features tailored to meet the specific needs of local businesses and shoppers.
+This eCommerce marketplace app has been developed for the Indonesian market, offering a robust set of features tailored to meet the specific needs of local businesses and shoppers.
 Key features:

 - <strong>Store Creation</strong>: Easy set up and customization of the online store, including defining catalog groups ('collections') and items.
 Granular control with item variants, add-ons, and other per-item customizations.